neerajg86/neerajg86/README.md

 <h2 align="left">
 Hi 👋!
-My name is Neeraj Gupta and I'm a SQL Developer & Data / Database Enthusiast from India 🇮🇳
+My name is Neeraj Gupta and I'm a SQL Developer & Data Enthusiast from India 🇮🇳
 </h2>

 ###